Content Marketing: A Definitive Guide To Your SEO Success

-Let us begin with a question (more of a thought):
+Let us begin this content marketing guide with a question (more of a thought):

 More probably, because they have some motive attached to it.